What is the travel agency regulation?

 Services outside the EU: 0% VAT

 If you purchase travel services from providers outside the European Union, the zero rate (0% VAT) applies to those specific components.
 Are you organizing an incentive trip to New York and booking the hotel directly with an American hotel?
 In that case, the VAT on the margin for that component is 0%.
-This effectively makes the travel component for trips outside the EU VAT-free.
+This makes the travel component for trips outside the EU VAT-exempt.

 EU Travel Services: Standard Margin Scheme